Charis04/what-happens-when/README.rst

 the TTL field reaches zero or if the current router has no space in its queue (perhaps due to network congestion).

-This send and receive happens multiple times following the TCP connection flow:
+This send and receive happens multiple times following the TCP connection flow which makes use of a process known as the Three-way Handshake.
+The three-way handshake is a process used in the Transmission Control Protocol (TCP) to establish a reliable connection between a client and a server.
+This process ensures that both parties are ready to transmit and receive data and synchronizes their sequence numbers.

+The process is as follows:

 * Client chooses an initial sequence number (ISN) and sends the packet to the server with the SYN bit set to indicate it is setting the ISN